thm-projects/arsnova-flashcards/README.md

 ## Getting Started

 To start ARSnova Flashcards on localhost use `npm start` inside the repository.
-To initialize the database use `npm run init` while the app is running.
 You can then access ARSnova Flashcards from your host machine by opening http://localhost:3000.

 ## CI Pipeline